Aarif123456/image_repository/README.md

 * **Dropzone**: [Dropzone](https://react-dropzone.js.org/) is HTML5-compliant and drag and drop component for file uploading.
 It allows us to select multiple files at once and handles basic file validation.
 * **Material-UI**: [Material-UI](https://material-ui.com/) is a React library that implements [Google's Material Design](https://material.io/design).
 It lets quickly create beautiful components so we can focus more on the functionality.

-## DONE :star2:
+### DONE :star2:

-* File encryption
-    * Fix CP-ABE repository to allow us set properties
-    * Create function to create user attributes from their info
-    * View files user has uploaded
+* View
+    * Download chosen file - make sure it is the same as when you uploaded

+* Delete
+    * Delete selected file - make sure user can only delete file in their folder

 * User Management
     * Allow users to register
     * Allow users to login
-    * Make sure user stays logged in after refreshing the page...

 * Upload
     * Upload file to user's account
     * Make sure file is encrypted
     * Make sure users don't overwrite their file

-## Related Repository :detective:
+### Related Repository :detective:

 * [CP-ABE](https://github.com/Aarif123456/mCP-ABE_API/tree/cpabe) encryption used to encrypt files so even if a hacker got their hands on the file it would still be encrypted
 * [PHP Back-end](https://github.com/Aarif123456/image_repository_api)